rm-hull/colorforth/jc2007/README.txt

   the stack. if you need more than one such number compiled in a row, use a compiled 'nop' between them, such as you see in the source for 'pad'.

-* register usage: ebp, ebx, ecx, edx are normally safe to use. edi is used as a word pointer into the sources when compiling with 'load'. esi is the data stack pointer, and eax contains the top element of the stack (see above). esp of course is the return stack pointer.
+* register usage: ebp, and ebx are normally safe to use. edi is used as a word pointer into the sources when compiling with 'load'. esi is the data stack pointer, and eax contains the top element of the stack (see above). esp of course is the return stack pointer. edx is used as an address register, whatever that means, not sure when/if it's ever safe to use without saving it. ecx is sometimes safe but it may be wise to save that too.

 jcATunternet.net